dlab-berkeley/programming-fundamentals/1-2_create.md

 Hello world!
 ~~~

 So the `echo` command will simply return whatever text we give it between quotes.
-Let's try redirecting this echo into a file:
+Let's try redirecting this echo into a file with the redirect symbol `>`:

 ~~~
 $ echo "print('This is printing in Python.')" > scripts/python_script.py
 $ echo "print('This is printing in R.')" > scripts/r_script.R
 ~~~

-The `>` tells the shell to **redirect** the command's output to a file instead of printing it to the screen.
+The `>` tells the shell to **redirect** the command's output, which as we saw above is whatever is between quotes, to a file instead of printing it to the screen.
 The shell will create the file if it doesn't exist, or overwrite the contents of that file if it does.

 ~~~ {.input}
 $ ls scripts